-Our job is to write for our readers and make it as easy as possible for them to read, enjoy and remember our copy.
-Punctuation gets in the way like small Lego bricks in the carpet when you want to walk around barefoot.
+Our job is to write for our readers, and make it as easy as possible for them to read, enjoy and remember our copy.
+Punctuation is like an unreasonably spicy hot sauce.
 Use it sparingly.

 See also: how to edit